Host a What If Dinner

-Make it a potluck, or cook up a simple, delicious Haitian dinner of rice, beans and vegetables, similar to the meals served at the food program.
-(We’ve included one recipe from Haiti at the bottom of this page.)
-If the gathering includes children, you could invite children to be served first, then adults, as they do at the food program!
+- Make it a potluck, or cook up a simple, delicious Haitian dinner of rice, beans and vegetables, similar to the meals served at the food program.
+(View a Haitian recipe below.)
+If the gathering includes children, invite children to be served first, then adults, as we do at the food program.

-One group that created a dinner to raise funds for What If told us that they invited guests to pick tickets, when they arrived, that assigned them to receive meals corresponding to different income levels.
-Some ended up sitting on the floor with a small bowl of rice and a glass of water; others sat at a table with a small plate of rice and beans; others were invited to sit at a table with a filling meal.
-They then hosted a discussion, in which guests shared about their experiences, and talked about hunger around the world and different ways people are trying to alleviate it.
+One host invited guests to pick tickets that assigned them to receive meals corresponding to different income levels.
+Some ended up sitting on the floor with a small bowl of rice and a glass of water; others sat at a table with a small plate of rice and beans; others were invited to sit at a table with a multi-course meal.
+Guests then shared their different experiences, while discussing the reality of hunger and needed solutions around the world.

-One other idea: If you can’t host a gathering at your house, you could create a gathering with your co-workers.
-Everyone at your office could plan to pack lunches from home and eat together one day.
-After telling them about What If?’s work in Haiti, you could invite everyone to donate the equivalent of what they would have spent on eating out, and see if your employer will match all their donations.
+Instead of spending money at a restaurant one day, invite your co-workers to pack lunches from home and eat together.
+After sharing What If?’s work in Haiti, invite everyone to donate the equivalent of what they would have spent eating out.
+See if your employer will match their donations.
 The possibilities are endless!

 - 1 (8 ounce) package dry kidney beans • 4 tablespoons olive oil